Page 1 of 2

 A JFrame is just a Java class and most Java classes are composed of nothing but Java code.
 This is true of JFrame but NetBeans "knows" that the JFrame is a part of Swing and it "knows" how to display it as a graphic.
 What is more NetBeans loads the MyFrame class into a text editor windows and a design window that you can use to add other Swing classes to it.
 That is NetBeans provides two ways for you to edit a JFrame - as source code or as a GUI in a designer.
 Notice that the view that you get of JFrame in the designer is all the work of NetBeans - JFrame really exists only as Java source code.

 The designer is an easy way to generate and modify that Java source code.

 If you look at the Palette to the right of the Designer window you will see a set of different Swing components that can be placed on the JFrame surface.
 Each one of these corresponds to a Java class that belongs to the Swing library.

 When you drag and drop a component onto a JFrame it is added to its internal Panel container.
 You can move the components around and change there sizes using the mouse and so design a user interface.

 Let's take a moment an look at one of the components in more detail.

 If you drag-and-drop a Progress Bar component onto the JFrame you will see that it doesn't look very exciting.
 As you might expect the Progress Bar component is intended to be used to show a percentage complete bar as you application does something time consuming.
 Its default state when you place it on the JFrame is to show 0% completed which is why it is just a white bar.

-Objects have one final aspect and we have already met it - events.
+Swing objects have one final aspect and we have already met it in the first chapter - events.
 An object can respond to an event like a button click and you can write special methods - event handlers that are run when the event occurs.
 In this way objects can react to things that happen.

 Thus to sum up: